psummitt/StormOverCheron/readme.md

 ## Overview

 ### High Concept Statement
 STORM OF CHARON is a top-down 2D fantasy/adventure of the sword and sorcery genre that takes place in the world of Cheron.
-TheNext good Queen Celeste of Charon is being held captive at Table Rock Castle by the evil sorcerer/emperor Dominicon, who is currently ruling the world of Cheron.
+The good Queen Celeste of Charon is being held captive at Table Rock Castle by the evil sorcerer/emperor Dominicon, who is currently ruling the world of Cheron.

 ### Game Play
 The first goal of the game is for the player/adventurer to recruit and increaase the size and strength of his or her army.